Rupture

 The only way to get the job?
 Build trust when there’s a conflict.
 Easier said than done.

-Middle school is when kids start sneaking around and hiding things from their parents.
+Middle and high school is when kids start sneaking around and hiding things from their parents.

 Why?
 Because they’re scared that their parents aren’t going to support their choices.
 So, rather than find out, they’re going to experiment without your knowledge.
 (Remind you of someone?)